September 7, 2018

 - Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 5%)

-- Financial need or special hardships (student has financial need based on EFC number; consideration of special hardships, special circumstances, or financial burdens – 10%)
+- Financial need or special hardships (student has financial need based on EFC number; consideration of special hardships; information from the personal statement/unusual circumstances – 5%)

 Application Access Code